The following steps are used to configure your ServiceNow instance in order to connect to it from Quality Clouds.

 1. Grant IP address access

-For instances with IP restrictions, make sure you add an exception for the following IP address:
+For instances with IP restrictions, make sure you add exceptions for the following Quality Clouds IP addresses (in the IP Address Access Control in ServiceNow):

 2. Decide on admin vs non-admin access